Restoring Your Store with the Snapshots Feature

 page last edited on 07 July 2017

-A great deal of your store’s functionality will depend on the addons that you will install from X-Cart Marketplace or deploy using the «Upload add-on» feature.
+A great deal of your store’s functionality will depend on the addons that you will install from the X-Cart App Store or deploy using the «Upload add-on» feature.
 Since addons may come from different sources and not always be tested for mutual compatibility, you should expect that at some point your store may experience problems or even stop working completely after you enable an addon that does not work well with the rest of your store’s configuration.
 Some problems caused by adding a new addon or enabling a new feature may not manifest themselves until a bit later, so it may be difficult to say which one of the recent configuration changes prevents your store from operating correctly.

 To pinpoint the “bad” addon, you may try running X-Cart in safe mode (This mode helps you to disable your store’s recently installed addons using a Soft reset or Hard reset link, after which you can re-enable the addons one by one doing the necessary testing to see which of the addons is causing the problem).
 There is, however, a feature that can work as an ultimate time saver for you in this case.
 That feature is “Snapshots” introduced in X-Cart version 5.2.5.